juhanaNI/decryptApp/README.md

 Wordlist is licensed under GNU LGPL (Lesser General Public License), EUPL v.1.1 (European Union Public Licence) and CC Attribution 3.0 Unported.

-List is used to identify winnish words from sentences.
+List is used to identify Finnish words from sentences.